pinellolab/CRISPR-SURF/README.md

 ## CRISPR-SURF Interactive Website

-In order to make CRISPR-SURF more user-friendly and accessible, we have created an interactive website: [http://crisprsurf.pinellolab.org](http://crisprsurf.pinellolab.org).
+In order to make CRISPR-SURF more user-friendly and accessible, we have created an interactive website: http://crisprsurf.pinellolab.org.
 The website implements all the features of the CRISPR-SURF command-line tool (except CRISPR-SURF Count) and, in addition, provides interactive and exploratory plots to visualize your CRISPR tiling screen data.

 The website offers two functions: 1) Running CRISPR-SURF on data provided by the user and 2) Visualizing CRISPR-SURF analysis on several published data sets, serving as the first database dedicated to CRISPR tiling screen data.
+There is a 10,000 sgRNA limitation for analysis with the web application due to server capacity.
+Analysis of CRISPR tiling screen data with >10,000 sgRNAs requires the use of the command-line tool or provided Docker image.

-The website can also run on a local machine using the provided Docker image we have created.
+The web application can also run on a local machine using the provided Docker image we have created.
 To run the website on a local machine after the Docker installation, execute the following command from the command line:
 * ```docker run -p 9993:9993 pinellolab/crisprsurf SURF_webapp```

 After execution of the command, the user will have a local instance of the website accessible at the URL: